shivani1101/RuHacks21/README.md

 ## Implementation of FundNest
 Using ***ReactJS*** as the front-end framework along with the ***MaterialUI*** library, FundNest is an easy to use UI for investors and companies seeking funding.
 To showcase nearby investors for a company, a version of Google Maps is used with the help of ***Google Maps API***.
 Additonally, markers on the map correspond with the search results presented to the user which are fetched from a **JSON** that currently stores all "investors" for this early-stage software.

+## What we Learnt
+- Creating a UI/UX prototype for a web app using Figma.
+- Connecting existing data in Json to Google Maps API.
+- Incorporating Dynamic UI fixes to the Google Maps in React JS.
+- Locally storing and creating fake data using random generated profiles and incorporating into the React flow for an easy fetch.
+- Routing and connecting different pages to create a complete web app in React JS

 ## How to Start the Webapp
 ```bash